learosema/hello-webgl/talk-webgl/SLIDES.md

 - It's an API to run code on the GPU

 -------------------------------------------------
-# Code on the GPU: WebGL Shaders
+# Code on the GPU: Shaders

 - Vertex shader
 - Fragment shader

 -------------------------------------------------
-# Code on the GPU: WebGL Shaders
+# Code on the GPU: Shaders

 - Vertex Shader => computes vertex positions
 - Fragment Shader => handles rasterization
-- together, they are called WebGL Program

 -------------------------------------------------
 # GL Shader Language